Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond

-As the $A$ branching ratios for decays into final states such as $\gamma\gamma, \gamma Z, ZZ,WW$ could mimic those of toponium, one should consider other tests of the $A$ hypothesis and consider its production by other mechanisms at the LHC and, eventually, at higher-energy $pp$ colliders as well as signatures in $e^+ e^-$ collisions.
+As the $A$ branching ratios for decays into final states such as $\gamma\gamma, \gamma Z, ZZ,WW$ could be the same as those of toponium, one should consider other means to distinguish $A$ from it and consider $A$ production by other mechanisms at the LHC and, eventually, at higher-energy $pp$ colliders as well as signatures in $e^+ e^-$ collisions.
 Here, we study two processes in which a relatively light $A$ boson can be produced at hadron colliders apart from $gg \to A$, namely, associated production of $h$ and $A$ through box diagrams involving top quarks in gluon fusion, $gg\to hA$, and radiation from heavy top quark pairs, $gg, q\bar q \to t\bar tA$.
 We show that in both cases the rates are very small at $\sqrt s=13$ TeV for parameters consistent with the CMS signal, whereas a ${\cal O}(100)$~TeV collider would have a much large event sample that could allow for a clear observation.
 We comment briefly on the relevant signals in $e^+e^-$ collisions and on possible production and detection mechanisms in model extensions in which there are additional neutral and charged Higgs particles in the spectrum.

 The rest of the paper is organized as follows.
-In Section~2, we present the salient features of a pseudoscalar $A$ state with a mass of about 350 GeV and couplings to top quarks that reproduce the CMS signal in the context of an effective theory.
+In Section~2, we present the salient features of a pseudoscalar $A$ state with a mass of $\sim 365$ GeV and couplings to top quarks that reproduce the CMS signal, in the context of an effective theory.
 In Section~3, we discuss the impact of the interference effects between the $A$ resonance signal and the QCD $t\bar t$ background and how it can be probed.
 In Section~4, we study the other processes in which $A$ can be produced at hadron colliders.
 Finally, Section 5 summarises our conclusions.

 \subsection{2.
-Phenomenology of a 350~GeV Pseudoscalar Boson}
+Phenomenology of a 365~GeV Pseudoscalar Boson}

 Following Ref.~\cite{Rohini}, and staying as model-independent as possible, we simply introduce an isospin-singlet pseudoscalar $A$ boson that has an effective interaction only with the heavy top quarks, neglecting all couplings with other fermions, including $b$ quarks and $\tau$ leptons.
 The interaction Lagrangian, given by $\mathcal{L}_{\rm Yuk} \supset i \hat g_{Att} \bar{t} \gamma_5 t A$, can be generated, for instance, via an effective operator of dimension 5 or higher.
 Using the SM Higgs Yukawa interaction with fermions as a reference, the new $At\bar t$ coupling can be written in terms of the quark mass and the SM vacuum expectation value $v$ as